jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 the number of points drunk: it need not feed again and will feel no compulsion to do so but may feed if it wishes, until it reaches either satiation or its consumption limit (21 or species maximum).
 The amount of characteristic points drained dissipate at the rate of 1 point every
-day: thus, the vampire’s CON or POW diminishes by one point the day after feeding but it will not feel compelled to feed until all the Characteristic points it has fed on have diminished.
+day: thus, the vampire's CON or POW diminishes by one point the day after feeding but it will not feel compelled to feed until all the Characteristic points it has fed on have diminished.
-Furthermore, the vampire’s CON or POW will not fall below its original, living, level.
+Furthermore, the vampire's CON or POW will not fall below its original, living, level.
 Thus, a vampire with CON 11 could drain up to 21 points of blood in one feeding session, gaining a CON of 32.
 It will feel no compulsion to feed again for 21 days but its CON will drop by one point per day until it reaches 11 – at that stage, the compulsion to feed is overwhelming.